Comprehensive Stroke Centerwebmin

 To admit a patient to St. Dominic Hospital, call 601-200-2777.

-For more information about St. Dominic’s Certified Comprehensive Stroke Center, contact St. Dominic’s stroke coordinator at 601-200-3699.
+For more information about St. Dominic’s Comprehensive Stroke Center, contact St. Dominic’s Stroke Services office at 601-200-3699.